G.K. Chesterton and The Gentle Traditionalist on Secular Dogmas

 Still less often does this occur, when the man in question happens to be dead!

-But that is exactly how I felt the other day about the great G.K.
-Chesterton, when I chanced upon an internet meme (reproduced above) featuring his words:
+But that is exactly how I felt the other day regarding the great G.K.
+Chesterton, when I chanced upon an internet meme featuring his words:

 In truth, there are only two kinds of people; those who accept dogmas and know it, and those who accept dogmas and don’t know it.